sakhtar-git/cucumber-ruby-api/README.md

 # cucumber-ruby-example

-This is an assignment in cucumber + rest-client + Ruby for API testing.
+Developed a API test framework in cucumber + rest-client + Ruby for API testing.

 ## Install Dependencies